Maryse Liburdi

 Maryse Liburdi (formerly Maryse Thomas) is the former chairman and CEO of Pokeware, a technology company and ad exchange she founded in 1997.
 In September 2017, she was convicted of fraud for having deceived investors about the financial state of the company.

 Other work

 Liburdi has been an active member of the lobbying organization Technet and has participated in regional events advocating innovation economics.
-In 2017 it was announced that she was one of the managers of a venture capital fund investing in sub-Saharan Africa tech startups.
+In 2017, it was announced that she was one of the managers of a venture capital fund investing in sub-Saharan Africa tech startups.

 Fraud conviction

 Liburdi was arrested in April 2016 in Rome, stemming from US charges accused of investor fraud in the range of $25–30 million.
-In June, 2017, she pled guilty of having defrauded investors by falsifying the company's bank accounts, making Pokeware appear to be in better financial condition than it was.
+In June 2017, she pled guilty of having defrauded investors by falsifying the company's bank accounts, making Pokeware appear to be in better financial condition than it actually was.
 Over a million dollars in investor money was spent on Liburdi's personal life.
-On September 29, 2017, Liburdi was sentenced to 49 months in prison followed three years of supervised release, and ordered to repay the $7 million and to forfeit another $7 million.
+On September 29, 2017, Liburdi was sentenced to 49 months in prison, followed by three years of supervised release, and an order to repay the $7 million and to forfeit another $7 million.